Biocodings/mhcnuggets/README.md

 This repository contains scripts for training and making predictions using the MHCnuggets models!
-It also contains the pre-trained models for the Kim 2014 benchmark as seen in the MHCnuggets paper (link).
+It also contains the pre-trained models for the Kim 2014 benchmark as seen in the [MHCnuggets paper](http://biorxiv.org/content/early/2017/06/23/154757).
 Production models trained on the latest IEDB data are on the way.

 ### Currently available models ###